Seattle's Child

 Snowshoes

-There are many places to purchase or rent snowshoes and it is important to get a good fit for yourself and your child.
-If shoes are too large it can be cumbersome to walk and if shoes are too tight, it makes for a miserable trek through the snow.
-Get fitted and just like we did with ski boots, before we went on our first snowshoe hike, I let my kiddos walk around the house in their snowshoes, to get a feel for the clunky footwear.
+There are many places to purchase or rent snowshoes, and getting a good fit for yourself and your child is important.
+If shoes are too large, it can be cumbersome to walk, and if shoes are too tight, it makes for a miserable trek through the snow.
+Get fitted and just like we did with ski boots, before we went on our first snowshoe hike, I let my kiddos walk around the house in their snowshoes to get a feel for the clunky footwear.
 They enjoyed waddling on the carpet and quickly got used to them.
 Once they mastered putting them on and taking them off, I felt confident about hitting some trails.

 Choosing a hike